-Interest expense increased to \$8.6 million in 1999 from \$2.5 million in 1998.
-The increase in interest expense is due primarily to the additional debt required to fund the purchase of the remaining 70% minority interests in connection with the April 1999 Purchase.
-In addition, debt increased as a result of the acquisition of Quality and the purchase of the minority interests in the Texas Hubs in April 1998.
+Interest expense increased to \$11.5 million in 2000 from \$8.6 million in 1999.
+The increase in interest expense is due primarily to having a full year of the debt required to fund the purchase of the remaining 70% minority interests in connection with the April 1999 Purchase.

-Interest income decreased to \$0.9 million in 1999 from \$1.0 million in 1998.
-The primary cause for this decrease is the Company's increased concentration of its cash balances to reduce debt and minimize interest expense on borrowings.
+Interest income decreased to \$0.8 million in 2000 from \$0.9 million in 1999.
+The primary cause for this decrease is the Company's increased concentration of cash balances to reduce debt and minimize related interest expense.

-Other income of 1.2 million in 1999 is primarily due to non-recurring income recognized upon execution of an agreement with one of the Company's vendors.
+Other income decreased to \$0.1 million in 2000 from \$1.2 million in 1999.
+This decrease is primarily attributed to \$1.0 million of non-recurring income recognized in 1999 upon execution of a confidential agreement with one of the Company's vendors.